Dr. Masoud Mahjouri-Samani

 In the multidisciplinary field of nanomaterials science and engineering, the primary aims of discovering novel nanomaterials, understanding growth mechanisms, identifying properties, and exploring functionalities are broad research thrusts that enable fundamental insights and innovations in future electronics, photonics, energy technologies, and biomedical sciences.
 My current and prospective research interest is focused on innovating new materials and developing the fundamental sciences needed to translate the extraordinary properties of low-dimensional materials and their hybrid structures into real-world applications.

-My research emphasis is focused on developing new synthesis, processing, and in-situ spectroscopy methods to accelerate the discovery of nanomaterials with enhanced properties and enable their use in nanoelectronics, optoelectronics, photonics, and sensing, as well as biological and energy applications.
+My research emphasis is focused on developing new laser-based synthesis, processing, and in-situ spectroscopy methods to accelerate the discovery of nanomaterials with enhanced properties and enable their use in nanoelectronics, optoelectronics, photonics, and sensing, as well as biological and energy applications.

 - Synthesis and processing of advanced functional materials including 2D materials and heterostructures.